yanatan16/node-marked-sections/README.md

 - `levels` refers to the header levels to wrap in sections.
 It should be the highest header level that should be wrapped in a section.
 - `hierarchy` will make each level of header wrapped in a hierarchy of section tags.
 Defaults to false.
 - `deep` will make a all hierarchy `levels` deep.
 Defaults to false.
-You probably don't want this on.
 - `promoteHr` will promote HR's outside of the sections (level 0).
 Defaults to true.

 For example, with hierarchy on: